scikit-hep/root_numpy/paper/paper.md

 # Summary

-root_numpy is a Python extension module providing an interface between CERN's ROOT [@ROOT] software framework and NumPy [@NumPy]. root_numpy enables researchers typically operating within the C++ domain of ROOT to analyse data in ROOT format within the broad and growing ecosystem of scientific Python packages.
+root_numpy is a Python extension module interfacing NumPy [@NumPy] with CERN's ROOT [@ROOT] software framework, providing the ability to analyse ROOT data within the broad ecosystem of scientific Python packages.

-At the core of root_numpy are functions for converting data between a ROOT `TTree` and a structured NumPy array. root_numpy can convert `TTree` branches (columns) of fundamental types and strings, as well as variable-length and fixed-length multidimensional arrays and (nested) `std::vector<>`s. root_numpy can also create columns in the output NumPy array from mathematical expressions in the same way as ROOT's `TTree::Draw()`. root_numpy's internals are compiled C++ and can read and convert data with comparable speed to ROOT as shown in Figure \ref{benchmark}.
+At its core are functions for converting between ROOT `TTree`s and structured NumPy arrays. root_numpy can convert `TTree` branches (columns) of fundamental types and strings, as well as variable-length and fixed-length multidimensional arrays and (nested) `std::vector`s. root_numpy can also create columns in the output NumPy array from mathematical expressions like ROOT's `TTree::Draw()`. root_numpy's internals are compiled C++ and can handle data with comparable speed to ROOT as shown in Figure \ref{benchmark}.

 root_numpy also provides functions for converting between ROOT histograms and NumPy arrays, sampling or evaluating ROOT functions as NumPy arrays, and an